Manisankarrr/DC-1/README.md

-## demo app - for docker-compose crash course
+## demo app - using docker-compose

 ### With Docker